MdFaizan-Ahmed/Finance-Investment-Projects/readme.md

 **Focus:** Empirical comparison of historical simulation and parametric methods for Value at Risk and Expected Shortfall

 ## Summary
-This project implements and compares two approaches to measuring portfolio risk—historical simulation and parametric VaR/ES—using real market data.
+This project implements and compares two approaches to measuring portfolio risk, historical simulation and parametric VaR/ES, using real market data.
 It moves beyond black-box calculations to examine how distributional assumptions and time-scaling conventions affect risk estimates in practice.

 Core risk dimensions examined: